tkellen/kwm/README.md

 ## Description
 This is a learning exercise in operationalizing Kubernetes.

-## Setup
+## Installation / Getting Started
-1. Download the current version of KWM: `wget https://github.com/tkellen/kwm/releases/download/v0.1.0/kwm && chmod +x kwm`
+1. Install [kubectl] (to manage the cluster)
-2. Install [kubectl] (to manage the cluster)
+2. `wget https://github.com/tkellen/kwm/releases/download/v0.1.0/kwm && chmod +x kwm`
 3. Run `./kwm` and follow the prompts.

 ### Release Process